 Assume the client is a very high income couple that had $1,000,000 of gross income, and deductions included $70,000 of state income taxes, $15,000 of real estate taxes, and $40,000 of mortgage interest.
 Total itemized deductions would be $125,000, but due to the high income phaseout the client would lose $21,000 of those deductions (3% of the excess above $300,000 of AGI).
 While $104,000 would be the net itemized deductions, the AMT would unwind the $21,000 phaseout – bringing the total back to $125,000 – and then begin eliminating AMT adjustments (which would remove the state income taxes and real estate taxes).
 So the net result for AMT purposes would be $40,000 of deductions (the deductible mortgage interest).
 You’d then subtract personal/AMT exemptions from each side (although at $1,000,000 of income, both would be fully phased out), apply the appropriate tax rates, and pay the tax liability based on whichever system resulted in the higher amount.

 Notably, in this scenario the client’s AMT liability would only be about $265,210, while the regular tax liability would be $302,462, so this client actually would not be close to any AMT exposure anyway.
 In point of fact, this will be fairly common going forward for higher income clients; the top tax rate of 39.6% is so much higher than the top AMT tax rate of 28% (in fact, it's not always "bad" news to be subject to the AMT because the top rate is "only" 28%!), that in practice it’s difficult for very high income clients to face the AMT.
-In practice, it’s far more common for the AMT to strike in the $150,000 to $450,000 range or so (albeit with greater exposure in states with higher state tax rates).
+In practice, it’s far more common for AMT exposure to occur in the $150,000 to $450,000 range or so (albeit with greater exposure in states with higher state tax rates).
+In point of fact, the reality that the AMT strikes a wide swath of "upper middle income" households (but not actually very many ultra-high-income households) is why it's so expensive to repeal.

 The bottom line is that in practice, the phaseout of itemized deductions functions more like an increase in the ordinary marginal tax rate of about 1% to 1.2% (so the 33% bracket is actually 34%, the 35% is 36.1%, and the 39.6% is about 40.8%).
 So ultimately, the higher marginal tax rate effect for those above $300,000 of AGI (for couples; $250,000 for individuals) does result in a higher regular tax liability and therefore “delays” the onset of the AMT, but it’s primarily due to the simple fact as regular tax rates rise under the ordinary system, there’s less exposure to the AMT.